morganoleary/Fine-Furnishings/README.md

 <summary>SEO Implementations</summary>

-- Descriptive meta tags & keywords were used throughout the site.
+- Descriptive meta tags & keywords are used throughout the site.
 In particular, the product descriptions and image file names.
 More keywords and meta tags will be used in future as the site content will bulk up about the business.
 - [sitemap.xml](https://www.xml-sitemaps.com/) was used to create and add the sitemap.xml file to the root directory.
 - A robots.txt was added to the root directory of the project.